 The higher the P-state, the lower the frequency and voltage at which the processor runs.
-The number of P-states is processor-specific and the implementation differs across the various types.
-However, P0 is always the highest-performance state (except for Section 11.1.3, "Turbo features").
+The number of P-states is processor-specific and the implementation differs across the different types.
+However, P0 is always the highest-performance state (except for Section 12.1.3, "Turbo features").

 Higher P-state numbers represent slower processor speeds and lower power consumption.
 For example, a processor in P3 state runs more slowly and uses less power than a processor running in the P1 state.
 To operate at any P-state, the processor must be in the C0 state, which means that it is working and not idling.
-The CPU P-states are also defined in the ACPI specification, see http://www.acpi.info/spec.htm ?.
+The CPU P-states are also defined in the ACPI specification, see https://uefi.org/sites/default/files/resources/ACPI\Spec\6\5\Aug29.pdf ...